Exodus (band): Force of Habit, hiatus, and first reunion (1991–2000)

 After the release of Good Friendly Violent Fun, the band toured sporadically for a year.
-Bass guitarist McKillop was replaced by Michael Butler before the group recorded and released their next studio album titled Force of Habit in 1992.
+Bass guitarist Rob McKillop was replaced by Michael Butler before the group recorded and released their next studio album, Force of Habit, in 1992.
 This album was something of a departure from the band's signature sound, containing several slower, "heavier" songs with less emphasis on the thrash aspect of their older material.
-The 11-minute song "Architect of Pain" is a good example of the change of direction, having a much slow and progressive, grinding feel than the usual high tempo thrash they had become known for.
+The 11-minute track "Architect of Pain" is a good example of the change of direction, having a much slow and progressive, grinding feel than the usual high tempo thrash they had become known for.
 After touring for Force of Habit was completed, behind-the-scenes issues as well as a changing musical environment prompted the band to split up.

-Holt and Hunting formed the groove / thrash metal outfit Wardance in the mid-1990s playing several shows around the Bay Area and recording a four-song demo, but the group never gained momentum and eventually disbanded.
+Holt and Hunting formed the groove/thrash metal outfit Wardance in the mid-1990s, playing several shows around the Bay Area and recording a four-song demo, but the group never gained momentum and eventually disbanded.

-Holt and Hunting reunited with Paul Baloff and Rick Hunolt for a short Exodus tour in 1997.
+Holt and Hunting reunited with Baloff and Hunolt for a short Exodus tour in 1997.
 The lineup was completed with Wardance bassist Jack Gibson.
 They released a live album titled Another Lesson in Violence recorded at the Trocadero Transfer in front of a home town audience.
-However, the group disbanded again the following year, in part due to a falling out with record label Century Media over the way promotion for the live album was handled, and over an aborted attempt at a live concert video which was filmed but never released due to a financial dispute.
+However, the group disbanded again the following year, in part due to a falling out with record label Century Media over the way promotion for the live album was handled, and over an aborted attempt at a live concert video which was filmed, but never released due to a financial dispute.